OpenAttribution/open-attribution/apps/docs/blog/index.md

-# Blog Home
+# Open Attribtuion Blog

-welcome. inside index.md of blog home
+Welcome to the Open Attribution Blog.